Laser ablatif continu, CO2 ou erbium

 The ablative laser vaporizes the lesion without affecting the surrounding tissues and without surgery.

-Following medical diagnosis of the lesion, a local anaesthetic is administered before starting the session.
-As soon as the anaesthetic starts to work, the lesion is eliminated by laser vaporisation, resulting in its removal.
+Following a medical diagnosis of the lesion, a local anesthetic is administered prior to starting the session.
+As soon as the anesthetic starts to fall into effect, the lesion is eliminated by laser vaporization, resulting in its removal.
 Only one session is required.

-Bleeding and moderate swelling of the targeted area can happen in the following days, and a scab might appear.
+Bleeding and moderate swelling of the targeted area can occur in the following days, and a scab might appear.
 Plasters and dressings must be applied daily until healing is complete.
-The healing process is helped by the use of oily substances such as Vaseline or antibiotic ointment, and these must be constantly in contact with the wound, ’24-7’.
+In general the healing process is helped by the use of oily substances such as (Vaseline or antibiotic ointment,) and these must be constantly in contact with the wound, ’24-7’.
 Once the healing is complete, which can take up to 6 weeks, you will be left with a residual scar.
-Although red or pink at the start, this colour will gradually fade over several months to become much less visible.
+Although red or pink at the start, this color will gradually fade over several months to become much less visible.